So good it’s spooky: 15 bewitching Halloween email + SMS marketing ideas

 Seasonal events open the door for you to build relationships with your brand’s community because they create a shared experience you can use to relate to your audience.
 You build these relationships, similar to the ones you have with close friends and family members, through conversations—not just sales (although an enticing promotion never hurts).

-Brand example: Luxury pajama brand Printfresh shared what their team’s cozy, in-home Halloween evenings entail, and the movie favorites each person paired with their plans.
+Brand example: In their Halloween email, luxury pajama brand Printfresh shares what their team’s cozy, in-home Halloween evenings entail, as well as the movie favorites each person paired with their plans.

-Normally, you might not think Halloween and a brand that sells pajamas are a match made in heaven.
-But because Printfresh focuses on their staff’s spine-chilling film recs, rather than the product, they make it work.
+You might not think Halloween and a pajamas brand are a match made in heaven.
+But Printfresh makes it work by focusing on their staff’s spine-chilling film recommendations, rather than their product.

 3. Explain the magical properties of your products

 Do you sell hand-stitched throw blankets?
-Or clothes made from the softest, most sustainably grown organic cotton known to man?
-Are your beauty products filled with clean, all natural elixirs that’ll get rid of even the deepest of crow’s feet?
+Or clothes made from the softest, most sustainably grown organic cotton known to humankind?
+Are your beauty products filled with clean, all-natural elixirs that’ll get rid of even the deepest crow’s feet?